Kong/docs.konghq.com/app/contributing/style-guide.md

 ## Screenshots

 You can use screenshots to express the capabilities, look and feel, and experience of a feature in situations where exclusively using text would make the documentation harder to understand.
 We recommend writing the documentation first, **without** using screenshots, and then assessing if a screenshot would enhance the documentation.

-Screenshots are used to support documentation and not in place of documentation.
-In some cases using wireframes in place of screenshots are easier to maintain.
+Screenshots are used to support documentation and do not _replace_ documentation.
+In some cases, using wireframes in place of screenshots is easier to maintain.
 Otherwise, all screenshots must follow these guidelines.

 - Screenshots must be taken with browser developer tools.
 - Resolution should be set to **1500x843.75**.